All Episodes

 And after telling the true element of the story, we pick up with the joke element.

-And as I got in the elevator, is about the door's about to close, Mrs. Clinton gets in it.
+And as I got in the elevator, the door's about to close.

-She gets in the elevator, she hits the stop button.
+She hits the stop button.

-So, do you know how long it's been since I have felt like a real woman?
+So do you know how long it's been since I have felt like a real woman?

 Well, to myself, I'm thinking, yeah, but didn't want to say so.

-I said, I'd I'd be honored.
+I said, I'd be honored.

 So I started taking off my clothes.